mattp0123/fetch-lokalise/README.md

 ## What is this

-This is a simple helper for me to download translations from Lokalise.
+This is a simple helper for me to download and format translations from Lokalise.

+- ESModule supported

 ## How to use